 Step 1.
 Process of brining a turkey

 Ever since I learned how to brine meat, I have always brined my turkeys.
 In fact, I don’t make them without this step first.
 There are two ways you can create a deep impact of flavor in your turkey.
 You can create a dry rub and coat your turkey with this rub over and under the skin and allow it to sit overnight.
-Or you can do what I do, which is brine the turkey.
+Or you can do what I do, which is conduct a wet brine for the turkey.

 - 1 gallon of water